GVR Report cover Urinary Tract Infection Testing Market Size, Share & Trends Report

 • Industry: Healthcare

-The introduction of portable handheld equipment and the availability of at-home sample collection kits & self-testing kits for UTI testing are among the factors likely to boost adoption.
+The introduction of portable handheld equipment and the availability of at-home sample collection kits & self-testing kits for UTI testing are likely to boost adoption.
 For instance, in May 2020, Healthy.io Ltd. launched a home test kit in the UK.
-Moreover, point-of-care testing for UTIs will be a key growth area, which is expected to increase investments by companies.
+Moreover, point-of-care testing for UTIs will be a key growth area, which is expected to increase investments by market players.
 Moreover, researchers are developing technologically advanced products for disease diagnosis, which are expected to be commercialized in space in the coming years.
 In January 2020, engineers at the University of Bath developed a test for UTIs using a smartphone camera.
-They have claimed that it can detect E.coli presence in a urine sample in less than 25 minutes.
+They have claimed it can detect E. coli in a urine sample in less than 25 minutes.

-The space experienced a setback due to the COVID-19 pandemic.
-Amid the pandemic, hospitals and clinics have reported a decrease in the number of urinary tract infection testing.
-However, in several countries globally, the effect of COVID-19 declined to post the second quarter of 2021, which helped the market regain traction.
+The market experienced a setback during the COVID-19 pandemic.
+Amid the pandemic, hospitals and clinics reported a decrease in the number of urinary tract infection testing.
+However, globally the effect of the COVID-19 pandemic declined post the second quarter of 2021, which helped the market regain traction.

-The cystitis segment dominated the market in 2021.
-This can be attributed to the high incidence & recurrence rate of cystitis, increased number of product approvals, and the high number of diabetes patients who are more prone to cystitis.
-According to NCBI’s epidemiology report, globally, acute cystitis occurs in about 10 out of 100 women every year.
+The cystitis segment accounted for the largest revenue share of 41.4% in 2022.
+This can be attributed to the high incidence & recurrence rate of cystitis, the increased number of product approvals, and the high number of diabetes patients more prone to cystitis.
+According to NCBI’s epidemiology report, acute cystitis globally occurs in about 10 out of 100 women annually.
 In addition, its recurrence rate is also high in women; half of the women affected by cystitis have it again within a year.

 Regional Insights

-In 2021, North America dominated the overall UTI testing market in terms of value, accounting for a share of nearly 34.16%.
-This can be attributed tothe high disease burden, availability of infrastructure, increased healthcare expenditure, rapid technological advancements, proactive government initiatives, rise in patient awareness, and presence of major players.
+North America dominated the market and accounted for the largest revenue share of 34.0% in 2022, owing to the high disease burden, availability of infrastructure, increased healthcare expenditure, rapid technological advancements, proactive government initiatives, rise in patient awareness, and presence of major players.
+According to Goodbill Inc., in 2022, the average emergency room (ER) visit cost for the treatment of UTI in the U.S. is approximately USD 2500 per visit.

-In addition, the Asia Pacific region is expected to witness the highest CAGR during the forecast period.
+Asia Pacific is expected to grow at the fastest CAGR of 5.2% during the forecast period.
 The high growth rate can be attributed to the rising disease incidence rate and the high geriatric population.
 Increasing demand for cost-effective diagnostics and a growing population are among the factors significantly contributing to market growth.
 Asia Pacific markets such as Australia and South Korea already have a healthcare reimbursement system that provides coverage for UTI diagnostic tests.
+As of 2020, people aged 65 years and above were estimated to be around 414 million in Asia Pacific.

 Key Companies & Market Share Insights